hgcl/clara-le/src/posts/sourdough-bread-log.md

 ---

+## 2026-03-27

+I baked bread all winter, and found an easy-going routine that fits the temperature of my house (as it gets extremely cold).

+1. Prepare the sourdough starter in the morning (thick version: 45 g flour, 35 g water), so that it is ready by the evening.
+Adjust the quantity depending on how cold the temperature is.
+2. Thoroughly mix the dough (until smooth) before going to bed.
+Let it bulk ferment at room temperature (quite cold) for the night.
+3. The next morning, shape the dough and place it in a banneton.
+Let it rest in the fridge up to 24 hours.
+4. Preheat the oven (with dutch oven inside) for at least 10–15 minutes.
+Bake the bread two hours before eating it.

 ## 2025-11-05

 It's been a while, I don't time the first or second fermentation anymore.
 The temperature inside my house is getting much colder.